 Description

-Originally built and maintained for winter use as a ski trail, the trail is now opened for the summer as a hiking trail.
-The majority of this trail is moderately difficult, there are areas that features challenging climbs and descents.
 The trail meanders through a mixed coniferous and deciduous forest.
-This route will take hikers past Loxton Lake and Beaver Lake, both of which are visible from the trail, and through various terrain including bogs, fens, and marshlands.
+This route will take adventurous hikers past Loxton Lake and Beaver Lake, and through various terrain including bogs, fens, and marshlands.
 At one point, the path emerges at the Loxton Dam, which is a soothing spot to take a break, and dangle hot, tired feet in cool water before continuing on your hike.

 Trailhead UTM 637811 mE x 5087167 mN